 We are here to help.

-The Diabetes Busters program was developed by professionals in the field of education, nursing, nutrition, physical education and fitness from the University of Iowa and the American Diabetes Association to present information about diabetes to 4th graders in a fun and interesting way that engage students.
-It is set up in three different stations that each child visits: one focusing on diabetes education, one focusing on nutrition and one focusing on exercise.
+The Diabetes Busters program was developed by professionals in the field of education, nursing, nutrition, physical education and fitness from the University of Iowa and the American Diabetes Association to present information about diabetes to 4th graders in a fun and interesting way that engages students.
+Students are divided into three groups and rotate over the course of an hour through a station about nutrition and reading labels, one about diabetes and the two main types, and one about exercise.

 For more information on the Diabetes Busters program, please contact Doug Bickford at email@example.com